Hamilton shooting victim Robert Nelson died protecting his girlfriend, sister says

-A man fatally shot in a Hamilton house overnight was lying in bed and died protecting his partner in the gunfire, his family says.

-Robert Nelson, 23, is believed to have died at the scene of a shooting at 4 Matthews Cres, Melville about 1am this morning.
+Patterson confirmed two of the victims were in bed and getting ready for sleep when they were shot.

-His 20-year-old partner Kahlee and a 17-year-old man, believed to be a family friend, were also seriously injured.
+Nelson's 20-year-old partner Kahlee and a 17-year-old male also at the house, believed to be a family friend, were also seriously injured.

 The two injured victims were taken to Waikato Hospital.

-This morning a hospital spokesperson said the woman was in a serious condition in the High Dependency Unit, while the teenager was critical in the Intensive Care Unit.
+This morning a hospital spokesperson said the woman was in a serious condition in the High Dependency Unit, while the teenager was critical in Intensive Care.

 Nelson's family is stunned by the murder.